-To help improve your chances of conceiving, practical advice about PCOS and fertility will be given in this free webinar on 15 September 2020 during PCOS Awareness Month.
+To help improve your chances of conceiving, practical advice about PCOS and fertility was given in this free webinar on 15 September 2020 during PCOS Awareness Month.

 “We both wanted to have treatment so that we could have the shared experience of carrying a baby and had no reason to suspect that one of us would have fertility issues.”

 Beth’s tips for anyone on the fertility journey “Don’t look too far in to the future, just focus on what you need to do to get to the next step.”